CharityDynamics/boundless-motion/README.md

 ### getMotionParticipantActivities
-New call named getActivitySummary is available with the same authentication, params, etc. as the previous call.
+New call named getMotionActivitySummary is available with the same authentication, params, etc. as the previous call.
 The following is a sample call:

 For a given event, retrieve a list of motion activity for top participants and teams.